tom-doerr/path_scripts/src/task_list.md

    - Status: Not started
    - Notes: Consider supporting JSON, YAML, and Markdown formats

-2. **Add Command History** - Implement command history in the interface.
+2. **Add Vim-like Interface** - Implement vim-like navigation and editing in the interface.
    - Priority: LOW
    - Status: Not started
-   - Notes: Allow users to recall and edit previous commands
+   - Notes: Would allow using j/k to navigate history and i/Esc for editing mode

 3. **Add Textual UI Integration** - Consider integrating with Textual for a more advanced TUI.
    - Priority: LOW